Paragraph structure and coherence

 Your explanation of how and why these ideas fit together: relationships, contrasts, conclusions, etc.

-Certainly, the above chart is intended as a guide, not a grid.
+Certainly, the above chart is intended as a guide, not rigid instructions.
 Not every paragraph functions in the manner described above; however, the what/how/why strategy can serve as a helpful logic barometer for your writing.

 Take the following example.

-Over the years capital punishment has not significantly reduced violent crime.
+Over the years, capital punishment has not significantly reduced violent crime.
 Statistics show that the number of murders in jurisdictions without capital punishment is no higher than in those jurisdictions that impose capital punishment for murder convictions.
-Interviews with those convicted of pre-meditated murder on death row have also revealed that the idea that they might die for their actions never entered their minds prior to or during the murder.
-Moreover, these same statistics reveal it is more than twice as likely that convicted black murderers will receive the death penalty than their white counterparts.
+Interviews with those convicted of premeditated murder on death row have also revealed that the idea that they might die for their actions never entered their minds prior to or during the murder.
+Moreover, these same statistics reveal it is more than twice as likely that convicted murderers who are people of colour will receive the death penalty than their white counterparts.
 This is clearly an injustice that must be righted.